Wildelyssa/LolcatClock/README.md

 ## Purpose

-A 12 hour clock which displays images dependant on different times set by defaults, or set by the user
+A 12 hour clock which displays images dependant on different times set by defaults, or set by the user.

 ## Features
 * Responsive design accross all screen types